pschaus/linfo2266/website/source/projects/index.rst

 Project 1: Dynamic Programming
 ===================================================

-If not done yet, follow the instructions given above to enroll to the Gradescope and Inginious courses, as well as retrieving the source code of the projects.
+If not done yet, follow the instructions given above to enroll to the Inginious course, as well as retrieving the source code of the projects.

 The first project is about Dynamic Programming (DP) and the `Traveling Salesman Problem <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_ (TSP).

-It consists of 2 parts:
+..
     * On `Gradescope <https://www.gradescope.com/>`_, find the assignment on DP where you will learn about the TSP and model it on paper with this technique.
 Submit your answers when you are ready.

-* Then, go to your personal LINFO2266 Github repository, where you will specify your model and solve real TSP instances.
+Go to your personal LINFO2266 Github repository, where you will specify your model and solve real TSP instances:

     #.
 In the ``dynamicprogramming`` package, you will find a file called ``DynamicProgramming.java``.
 This file contains three parameterized classes ``Model``, ``State`` and ``Transition`` which allow to specify the components of any DP model.
 Moreover, you will find a class called ``DynamicProgramming`` that will compute the optimal solution of a given DP problem.
 The **first exercise** is to implement the functions ``getSolution``, ``getValueForState`` and ``rebuildSolution`` in this class.
     #.
 You can verify your implementation by running the tests for the Knapsack problem, which is already implemented in ``Knapsack.java``.
     #.
 Now it is your turn to implement a DP problem.
 The *second exercise* concerns the files ``TSP.java`` and ``TSPState.java`` where you need to fill the class representing a state of the TSP model and then implement functions specifying the recurrence you imagined in the first part of the project.
 Take a look at ``Knapsack.java`` and ``KnapsackState.java`` if you need an example.